-Speak Music’s Muse is one of the first Alexa car accessories to hit the market.
+Speak Music’s Muse was one of the first Alexa car accessories to hit the market.
 All you do is connect the small device to your iPhone or Android phone using Bluetooth.
 From there, you can use all of Alexa’s regular functions.
 You can also control your car’s auto functions, like skipping songs and boosting volume by connecting to the car’s display through Bluetooth, USB, or auxiliary inputs.
 Though there isn’t any official word, it looks like the Muse may be discontinued in the near future, so you may want to take that into consideration before making a purchase.

 Roav Viva Pro

 The Roav Viva Pro gives you Alexa, remote calling and a charging station for your phone, all in one.
 It also has a convenient mute button that turns off the device’s mic.
-To get started, you plug Viva Pro into your car’s cigarette lighter, then connect it to your phone using Bluetooth, Android Auto, Carplay, AUX-Out, or FM transmission.
+To get started, you plug Viva Pro into your car’s cigarette lighter, then connect it to your phone using Bluetooth, Android Auto, Apple Carplay, AUX-Out, or FM transmission.

 Garmin Speak stands out among other Alexa car devices for two reasons.
 First, it has a display that shows turn-by-turn navigation, which is super handy for the directionally impaired.
 Second, it mounts to your car’s window, so it doesn’t clutter up your dash.
 It connects to your phone through Bluetooth and its own app and gives you access to all of Alexa’s features.

-- The best wireless keyboards for 2019
+- The best smart speakers for 2020

-- The best robot vacuums for pet hair
+- The best dash cams for 2020

 - The best digital photo frames for 2020